Lane Kenworthy, The Good Society

 From the mid-1800s to the 1970s, differences in opportunity based on family circumstances decreased.21 As the farming-based US labor force shifted to manufacturing, many Americans joined the paid economy, allowing an increasing number to move onto and up the income ladder.
 Elementary education became universal, and secondary education expanded.
 Then, in the 1960s and 1970s, school desegregation, the outlawing of discrimination in college admissions and hiring, and the introduction of affirmative action opened economic doors for many Americans.

 What has happened since the 1970s?
 It’s too soon to tell, as most Americans born after the 1970s are still quite young, making it difficult to know where on the income ladder they will end up.
 But there is reason to suspect that America’s progress in reducing inequality of opportunity based on family background has stalled, and perhaps even reversed.
 A few trends favor enhanced mobility: racial discrimination has continued to decrease, health insurance coverage for the poor has expanded due to changes in Medicaid in the 1980s and the late 1990s, we removed lead from gasoline beginning in the 1970s, violent crime has decreased sharply since the early 1990s, and in many states the gap in school funding between low-income districts and high-income districts has been reduced.
-However, a number of the key determinants of attainment — family structure, parents’ income, parenting styles and behaviors, education, employment and earnings, and partner selection — have moved in a direction that is likely to have widened the opportunity gap.22
+However, a number of the key determinants of attainment — family structure, parents’ income, parenting styles and behaviors, education (some measures), employment and earnings, and partner selection — have moved in a direction that is likely to have widened the opportunity gap.22

 As figure 3 indicates, the collapse of the two-parent family has been most pronounced among parents with less than a college education.
 The same appears to be true of parental instability, which some experts believe is more consequential for children than the number of parents in the home.23